Health, Safety & Security

-We are working closely with the Ricoh Arena and risk consultancy Onsite Exhibition Services Limited to ensure the safety and comfort of all those on-site during Making Pharmaceuticals.
+We are working closely with the Coventry Building Society Arena and risk consultancy Onsite Exhibition Services Limited to ensure the safety and comfort of all those on-site during Making Pharmaceuticals.

 Together we have created a wide-ranging mitigation strategy which includes encouraging good behavioural practice and deploying physical measures, as well as providing more facilities and features digitally.

 Everyone has to play their part.
 As well as following the protocols to keep themselves safe, attendees also have a responsibility to others.
 In this guide, we outline what measures are being taken and what visitors need to do, to ensure a safe show environment.

 We are continuing to monitor the situation closely and will update this guide if necessary.

 Overall Measures to Keep You Safe

 It is only possible to attend Making Pharmaceuticals by registering in advance.
 It will not be possible to register on site.
 So if you have not pre-registered, please don’t travel to the venue as you will not be permitted access.

 Preregistration will require the completion questions to confirm COVID-status certification of all attendees.
 Only certification and clearance to attend will be available to vaccinated people and to unvaccinated people who have been tested negative.